 Excerpted from “The Substance of Christ Is Obedience to the Will of the Heavenly Father” in The Word Appears in the Flesh

-If, during the present day, there is to emerge a person who is able to display signs and wonders, and can cast out demons, and heal the sick, and perform many miracles, and if this person claims that they are Jesus who has come, then this would be the counterfeit of evil spirits, and their imitation of Jesus.
+If, during the present day, there is to emerge a person who is able to display signs and wonders, cast out demons, heal the sick, and perform many miracles, and if this person claims that they are Jesus who has come, then this would be the counterfeit of evil spirits, and their imitation of Jesus.
 Remember this!
 God does not repeat the same work.
 Jesus’ stage of work has already been completed, and God will never again undertake that stage of work.
 The work of God is irreconcilable with the conceptions of man; for example, the Old Testament foretold the coming of a Messiah, but it turned out that Jesus came, so it would be wrong for another Messiah to come again.
 Jesus has already come once, and it would be wrong if Jesus were to come again this time.
 There is one name for every age, and each name is characterized by the age.
 In the conceptions of man, God must always display signs and wonders, must always heal the sick and cast out demons, and must always be just like Jesus, yet this time God is not like that at all.
 If, during the last days, God still displayed signs and wonders, and still cast out demons and healed the sick—if He did exactly the same as Jesus—then God would be repeating the same work, and the work of Jesus would have no significance or value.
 Thus, God carries out one stage of work in every age.
 Once each stage of His work has been completed, it is soon imitated by evil spirits, and after Satan begins to follow on the heels of God, God changes to a different method.
 Once God has completed a stage of His work, it is imitated by evil spirits.
-You must be clear about these things.
+You must be clear about this.

 Excerpted from “Knowing God’s Work Today” in The Word Appears in the Flesh